ofekatr/WADE/README.md

 Once running, the client side parses a configuration file.
 The file details the requested widgets that the user wishes to display.
 The number of widgets that can be displayed at once is limited.

 Currently user interface is terminal-based.
+Data updates are displayed evey short interval of time.

 Running instructions: